loti-ibrahimi/Project-FINO/README.md

 ---

-## Want to learn more?
+## Steps On How to Make your very own Bird Feeder!
-Visit the FINO Website: https://loti-ibrahimi.github.io/Project-FINO/
+1.